cerner/terra-clinical/README.md

     - Use command line or Rancher/Docker Desktop OR
     - Using Visual Studio Code
       -  Select the Remote Explorer icon in the Activity Bar or View -> Command Palette and run **Remote Explorer: Focus on Containers View**
-      - Locate the **terra-core_devcontainer** or currently running dev container under "Dev Containers"
+      - Locate the **terra-clinical_devcontainer** or currently running dev container under "Dev Containers"
       - Right click and select **Stop Container** and close the workspace
         - You can also select **Rebuild Container** to restart the dev container
 8. To reopen a dev container: